-The Christian community in India is the second most literate community in India but, at the same time, it is the largest unemployed group among all minorities in India Christians are further facing daily challenges of discrimination, inadequate public healthcare and malnutrition.
+The Christian community in India is the second most literate community in India but, at the same time, it is the largest unemployed group among all minorities in India.
+Christians are further facing daily challenges of discrimination, inadequate public healthcare and malnutrition.
 Many churches lack the finances to do anything about this.
 They need assistance from abroad to run social projects etc. but the government restrictions make this virtually impossible.
 The work of Christian NGOs has suffered from the fact that it has been made very difficult (if not impossible) to receive financial support from abroad.

 Economic pressures restrict the freedom of Christians, especially converts.
 Reports indicate that Christian men have experienced harassment within their workplace, or even lost their jobs due to their Christian faith.
 The loss of income affects their dependent family.
-Female Christians are additionally economically vulnerable on the grounds of their gender, due to lower education and employment rates for women and girls, and patrilineal inheritance practices (Georgetown 2019/20; The Conversation, January 6 2021).
+Female Christians are additionally economically vulnerable on the grounds of their gender, due to lower education and employment rates for women and girls, and patrilineal inheritance practices (Georgetown 2019/20; The Conversation, 6 January 2021).
+Sexual harassment at work also remains an entrenched problem (HRW 2022 country chapter).
+As women primarily work in the informal labor market, thousands missed out on emergency cash transfers during the Covid-19 pandemic, as did not have a bank account (Georgetown, 2021/22).

 While the landmark '2009 Right to Education Act' (which made education free and compulsory for children between 6 and 14) has decreased the percentage of children out of school, many children - particularly girls - remain out of school.
-Sexual harassment at work also remains an entrenched problem (HRW 2021).